im-vetri/Useful-APIs/README.md

 # useful-apis
-Useful, ready-to-use APIs for developers — simple, open, and easy to integrate.
+Useful APIs for developers easy to integrate.